seed-rs/seed/README.md

 Seed has a batteries-included approach.
 This means less time writing boilerplate and less time installing dependencies.

 ## Why not Seed?
-- It's under active development.
-That comes with occasional breaking changes.
-- WebAssembly is new.
-In the present time, interacting with the DOM isn't as performant as JavaScript.
-- The community is smaller.
+- It's newer.
 It's harder to find support outside of Discord.
+- WebAssembly is newer with less support.
+[Browser compatibility is at 92.9%](https://caniuse.com/?search=webassembly).
 - Pre-built components are rare.
 You will likely have to roll your own components such as date pickers.
 - No server-side rendering yet [(#232)](#232).
+- You may prefer other Rust frameworks like [MoonZoon](https://github.com/MoonZoon/MoonZoon) or [Yew](https://github.com/yewstack/yew).

 ## Getting Started
-To get started right away, we can use quickstart template:
+To get started right away, we can use the quickstart template:
 ```sh
 cargo install cargo-generate
 cargo install trunk